TereCova/Google-interface-clone/README.md

 ## 3. Project's objective💜
-Learn to use the standard HTML5 tags and CSS3 styles.
+Learn how to use the standard HTML5 tags and CSS3 styles.

 Girls in STEM rock!! 🙋🏻‍♀️👱🏽‍♀️👩🏽👧🏽🦋🌺🌻💻💜